 - Cracked egg replacement – Walmart created a practice to identify and replace individual cracked eggs, so that the rest of the carton could be sold.
 This has saved millions of eggs from being thrown into the trash each year.

-Walmart has also designed new technology to drive savings.
-Their “Eden” program uses a machine-learning algorithm to scan produce to assess quality and freshness.
+Walmart has also created their “Eden” program which is a new technology to drive savings.
+It uses a machine-learning algorithm to scan produce to assess quality and freshness.

 Eden saved the retailer $86 million through reduced food waste within 6 months of launch.
-It projects additional savings of $2 billion over the next 5 years by improving the quality and flow of fresh groceries from farm to shelf.
+It projected additional savings of $2 billion over 5 years by improving the quality and flow of fresh groceries from farm to shelf.

-Kroger launched their own “Zero Hunger, Zero Waste” initiative in 2018, with the aim of eliminating food waste by 2025.
+Not to be outshined, Kroger launched their own “Zero Hunger, Zero Waste” initiative with the aim of eliminating food waste by 2025.
 The retailer is using its huge size, influence and distribution network to divert food that would otherwise have been wasted, in order to reduce food insecurity.

-After conducting a two-year internal study on food waste, they are now implementing plans to automate their in-store ordering systems to reduce over-ordering of highly perishable items.
+After conducting a two-year internal study on food waste, they implemented plans to automate their in-store ordering systems to reduce over-ordering of highly perishable items.

-These large retailers have a lot of financial resources to invest in food waste reduction programs, but some of their biggest wins have been simple changes in procedure – something that any grocery chain or food retailer could replicate.
+While these large retailers have a vast financial resources to invest in food waste reduction programs, some of their biggest wins have been simple changes in procedure – something that any grocery chain or food retailer could replicate.

 Whole Foods: Working Towards Zero Waste

-In its latest Green Mission report, Whole Foods reported that many of their stores have achieved a diversion from landfill of more than 80%, with some approaching and exceeding the 90% level that the EPA defines as ‘zero waste’.
+In one their Green Mission reports, Whole Foods reported that many of their stores have achieved a diversion from landfill of more than 80%, with some approaching and exceeding the 90% level that the EPA defines as ‘zero waste’.

-In the Northeast, every store has a program for usable perishable food, which is diverted to their prepared foods, cut fruit, or bakery departments to provide nutritious ingredients for salsa, muffins, coleslaw, and other produce.
+Every Whole Foods store in the Northeast has a program for usable perishable food, which is diverted to their prepared foods, cut fruit, or bakery departments to provide nutritious ingredients for salsa, muffins, coleslaw, and other produce.

 HEB: Pro Compost, Anti Landfill

 HEB has established a series of Organic Diversion Programs.
-In 2019, these combined to divert more than 45 million pounds of organics from landfills, by composting it or turning it into animal feed.
+These programs combined to divert more than 45 million pounds of organics from landfills by composting it or turning it into animal feed.
 HEB discovered that sending organic waste for composting can cost far less than landfill access, meaning that diversion from landfill not only improves their environmental stewardship, but also saves a significant amount of money from their waste management costs.

 Researching local composting programs that turn organic waste into fertilizer or animal feed will save your business money by eliminating the cost of waste removal, while positioning your business as a sustainable, green operation.